 The National Assessment Governing Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject.
 Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and others.
-The NAEP Science Framework (9.99 MB) describes the assessment content and how students' responses are evaluated.
-This framework shaped both the 2009 and 2011 science assessments.
+The NAEP Science Framework describes the assessment content and how students' responses are evaluated.
+This framework shaped the 2015 science assessment.

 The assessment was designed to measure students' knowledge of three broad content areas reflecting the science content students are generally exposed to across the K-12 curriculum:

 In addition to science content, four science practices describe how students use their science knowledge by measuring what they are able to do with the science content: